xaur/decred-news/guidelines.md

 5\.
 Note whether the translation is full or partial.
 If partial, note what was covered or what was omitted.
 Put this note at the start or end of the document.

 6\.
 When finished, submit your translation for listing on the [index](https://xaur.github.io/decred-news/) and [mirrors](https://xaur.github.io/decred-news/mirrors.html) pages.
-Either create a [pull request](https://github.com/xaur/decred-news/pulls), or create an [issue](https://github.com/xaur/decred-news/issues) or let us know in [#writers\_room](https://matrix.to/#/!lbzTjhzNbIaDbuAxkS:decred.org).
+Either create a [pull request](https://github.com/xaur/decred-news/pulls), or create an [issue](https://github.com/xaur/decred-news/issues) or let us know in the [#writers](https://matrix.to/#/!lbzTjhzNbIaDbuAxkS:decred.org) room.

 7\.
 Consider mirroring your translations in a GitHub repository.
 This will allow easy replication and increase censorship resistance.
 For example, see [Arabic](https://github.com/Insaf01/decred-journal-ar) or [Chinese](https://github.com/Guang168/DecredCNJournal) repos.

 8\.
-Coordinate with writers and other translators in [#writers\_room](https://matrix.to/#/!lbzTjhzNbIaDbuAxkS:decred.org).
+Coordinate with writers and other translators in [#writers](https://matrix.to/#/!lbzTjhzNbIaDbuAxkS:decred.org).
 Share your experiences: how long the translation took to make, how big is your audience, what do they find more or less valuable to translate.

 ## Why Git?